BlueBrain/circuit-build/doc/source/bioname.rst

     Atlas URL in VoxelBrain or local folder path.

 **region**
+    Optional Parameter.

-    Region to populate (to use only subset of the atlas).
+    Defines the Atlas Region to populate (must be a subset of the atlas).

-    If provided, looks for corresponding region *acronym*.

-    Optional; if omitted region mask is not applied.
+    If omitted, the region mask is not applied.

 **mask**
+    Optional Parameter.

-    Volumetric mask to populate (to use only subset of the atlas).
+    Defines a volumetric mask to populate (must be a subset of the atlas).

-    | If provided, looks for corresponding dataset in the atlas (should be of ``(u)int8`` datatype).
+    | If provided, looks for the corresponding dataset in the atlas.
     | Could be used both with or without **region** (in the former case, two masks are intersected).

-    Optional; if omitted volumetric mask is not applied.
+    If omitted, the volumetric mask is not applied.

 **morph_release**
     Path to morphology release folder.